Morphable/SimpleContainer/readme.md

 ## Contributing
 - Follow PSR-2 and the .editorconfig
-- Start namespaces with \Morphable\SimpleCache
+- Start namespaces with \Morphable\SimpleContainer
 - Make tests